Ælfthryth (wife of Edgar): Queen dowager

 Edgar died in 975 leaving two young sons, Edward and Æthelred.
-Edward was almost an adult, and his successful claim for the throne was supported by many key figures including Archbishops Dunstan and Oswald and the brother of Ælfthryth's first husband, Æthelwine, Ealdorman of East Anglia.
+Edward was almost an adult, and his successful claim for the throne was supported by many key figures, including Archbishops Dunstan and Oswald and the brother of Ælfthryth's first husband, Æthelwine, Ealdorman of East Anglia.
 Supporting the unsuccessful claim of Æthelred were Ælfthryth herself (now the Queen dowager) Bishop Æthelwold of Winchester, and Ælfhere, Ealdorman of Mercia.

 According to the Anglo-Saxon Chronicle, King Edward was killed at Corfe Castle on 18 March 978, while visiting Ælfthryth.
-He was apparently killed by servants of the queen, leaving the way clear for her son Æthelred to be installed as king.
+Accounts written over subsequent centuries suggest that he may have been killed by servants of the queen, leaving the way clear for her son Æthelred to be installed as king.
 As the king developed into a cult figure and martyr, a body of literature grew up around his murder, at first implying Ælfthryth's guilt and later accusing her outright.
 The 12th century monastic chronicle the Liber Eliensis went so far as to accuse her of being a witch, claiming that she had murdered not only the king, but also Abbot Brihtnoth of Ely.

-Queen regent

 Within a year of his brother's death Æthelred was confirmed as king of the English.
-Due to Æthelred's youth, Ælfthryth served as regent for her son until his coming of age about 984.
-She and her regency council ruled quietly, efficiently, with an iron fist.
-By 984 her earlier allies Æthelwold and Ælfhere had died, and Æthelred rebelled against his old advisers, preferring a group of younger nobility.

-In charter S 745 mentioned earlier, dated to 966, Ælfthryth was identified as 'legitimate wife of the king', after being crowned queen in 973 she witnessed charters as "Ælfðryð regina".
-She was absent as a witness during the reign of her step-son King Edward, and during the minority of her son King Æthelred, again witnessed charters as "Ælfðryð regina" (see charter S 843).
+Due to his youth, the country was governed by a regency until her son came of age around 984.
+The leading figures appear to have been Ælfthryth and her allies, Bishop Æthelwold and Ealdorman Ælfhere. Ælfhere died in 983 and Æthelwold in 984. Æthelred then rebelled against his old advisers, preferring a group of younger nobility.
+In charter S 745, dated to 966, Ælfthryth was identified as 'legitimate wife of the king', after being crowned queen in 973 she witnessed charters as 'Ælfðryð regina'.
+She was absent as a witness during the reign of her step-son King Edward, and during the minority of her son King Æthelred, again witnessed charters as 'Ælfðryð regina' (see charter S 843).
 Towards the end of 983, when King Æthelred was beginning to assert his own authority, she began to sign charters as "Ælfthryth, mother of the king" (see charter S 845).